Analysis and simulation of a variational stabilization for the Helmholtz equation with noisy Cauchy data: Numerical examples

-Such $k$ is suitable in the context of landmine detection; cf. e.g. \cite{Khoa2020}.
-Depicted in Figure \ref{fig:1} are the graphical illustrations of the true solution and its reconstructed with large noise ($\varepsilon=0.99$) and intermediate noise ($\varepsilon = 0.1$).
+Depicted in Figure \ref{fig:1} are the graphical illustrations of the true solution and its reconstructed with intermediate noise ($\varepsilon=10^{-1}$) and small noise ($\varepsilon = 10^{-2}$).
 When $\varepsilon$ is smaller, the computed solution is very close to the true one in terms of the value and, furthermore, the shape and location of the yellow circular protrusion; see Figures \ref{fig:1a} and \ref{fig:1c}.
-On the other hand, the relative error reduces from 30.00\% for $\varepsilon = 0.99$ to 1.91\% for $\varepsilon = 0.1$, which shows the efficiency of the scheme.
-In this example, it is concrete that choosing a frequency-dependent stabilization works very well in the reconstruction process, compared to the noise-dependent choice in the previous works.
+On the other hand, the relative error reduces from 34.703\% for $\varepsilon = 10^{-1}$ to 3.481\% for $\varepsilon = 10^{-2}$, which shows that the regularized solution obtained from solving \eqref{systemV} approximates well the true solution in this low frequency profile.